weblabormx/laravel-front/README.md

 **If you have already code and views and you want to continue using the same design as you were using before:**
 - The fields for this package requires of the "Easy JS Library", so please add on the layout on the script section `https://weblabormx.github.io/Easy-JS-Library/library/script.js` (It requires of jquery)
 - Add on your layout the code `@yield('content')` as there is where Laravel Front shows the content of the cruds
+- Add on your layout the code `@yield('sidebar')` as there is where Laravel Front shows the filters on the menu
 - After creating the first front resource using the command `php artisan front:resource {name}`, edit the `App\Front\Resource.php` file and configure the layout view name with the view you are currently using, by default it will show the default front layout.
 This change

 ```php